Unique-Ade/Unique-Ade/README.md

 - 👋 Hi, I’m @Unique-Ade
-- 👀 I’m interested in
+- 👀 I’m interested in Front End Design, Data Science and Machine Learning.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on Javascript projects and Internship opportunities.
 - 📫 You can reach me by mail- olagbenrogabriel@gmail.com